 The always hot and humid weather in Chiang Mai lends itself to water-based activities.
-The Grand Canyon water park is a load of fun for teenagers visiting Northern Thailand.
+The Chiang Mai Grand Canyon water park is a load of fun for teenagers visiting Northern Thailand.
 The Grand Canyon offers enough activities to easily fill in a whole day of fun for families, in Thailand.

-Book your Grand Canyon Water park tickets today before you arrive
+Book your Grand Canyon Water Park tickets today before you arrive

 Wat Phra That Doi Suthep

 Located on a hill overlooking Chiang Mai is the famous Doi Suthep temple.
 The temple is 15 kilometres (9.3 mi) from Chiang Mai.
 From the temple, you will get amazing views of the city.
-You get dropped up below the temple and have 309 colourful steps to climb to reach the entrance.
+You get dropped off just below the temple and have 309 colourful steps to climb to reach the entrance.